 Hike the “Stairway to Heaven” up a series of steep rock slab steps to a panoramic view from Pinwheel’s Vista.

-2.6 miles.
-Trail surface is dirt and roots with rocky sections.
+Miles: 2.6 total, round trip.
+Trail surface is dirt and roots with extremely rocky sections.
 Very steep.

 - Stairway to Heaven: Pochuck Valley to Pinwheel Vista – 7.3 miles.

 - Pochuck Boardwalk – Appalachian Trail – 2.0 miles.

 - Stairway to Heaven NJ – This hike.

 Short but steep rocky hike with a stunning view as a reward, but very popular.
 Excellent for fall foliage.

 Post hike: Nearby… Heaven Hill Farm market (ice cream, bakery), Roadside Cafe (hot dogs).
 On Rt.
 515… Daily Bean (coffee, sandwiches, garden seating).

 Updates: 10/2021 – Re-hiked, minor description changes, more photos, added optional A.T. mailbox extension.

 #116 of the North Jersey Trails map set.
 50 Hikes in New Jersey and Hiking the Jersey Highlands have this route.
 Hiking New Jersey has a detailed description and a diagram of the longer 7.4-mile route.